 For all submitted assignments (projects, homeworks, labs), we run the autograder on the instructional machines.
 The fact that your assignment runs at home is not sufficient; it must run on our setup.
 This only mirrors the real world: customers run software on the systems they have, not on the specially augmented systems that developers might use to create that software.
 You can check your submission by logging into an instructional server, and checking out and testing your submission on your local repository there, using a command sequence such as

 '''

 git fetch origin

 git checkout proj1-2

 cd proj1

 make

-make

 make style

-make check

-git checkout master # To get back to the master branch.

 '''